Marisa Valley

 Series C in 2004

-Airwide Solutions is a global leader in providing mobile infrastructure software to enable, enhance and ensure mobile communications for over 70 wireless operators worldwide.
-Airwide Solutions was founded in 2004 following the merger of Schlumberger Messaging Solutions (MSG) and Taral Networks.
-Airwide Solutions has a rich tradition of innovation; it sent the first commercial SMS (short message service) in 1992 and deployed the first A2P (application-to-person) MMS push gateway in 2004.
-Airwide Solutions has regional offices in England, Canada, India, Australia, Singapore and the United States.
+Airwide Solutions is a global leader in mobile infrastructure software, specializing in enhancing and ensuring mobile communications for over 70 wireless operators worldwide.
+Founded in 2004 through the merger of Schlumberger Messaging Solutions and Taral Networks, the company has a history of innovation that includes sending the first commercial SMS in 1992 and deploying the first A2P MMS push gateway in 2004.
+With regional offices in countries such as England, Canada, India, Australia, Singapore, and the United States, Airwide Solutions continues to play a crucial role in the mobile communications industry.

 CipherOptics